Come home to Highland!

 FESTIVAL OF THE TRAIL

 Located just south of the Little Calumet River, the rookery is a large nesting area for great blue herons and egrets.
+HMS volunteers have been pivotal to the improvement of the site, which now features an accessible paved path, benches, binoculars, signage and informational brochures.

 MINUTES & REPORTS